shakedown/react-big-scheduler/README.md

 ```

 Used to set the events. the event array should be sorted in ascending order by event.start property.

-See the demo `events` in the [DemoData.js](https://github.com/StephenChou1017/react-big-scheduler/blob/master/src/DemoData.js).
-If we use the task view, we'd better add the `groupId` and the `groupName` property to each event object, see the
+If we use the task view, we'd better add the `groupId` and the `groupName` property to each event object.
-`eventsForTaskView` in the [DemoData.js](https://github.com/StephenChou1017/react-big-scheduler/blob/master/src/DemoData.js) for details.

 #### prev